 Finding the right music to convey the excitement of flying and all new airline was super easy with Epidemic Sound.
 The song in the first half of this video was Dark Horse by Tigerblood.
 The song used in the second half was Pursuing Tikiness by The Fly Guy Five.

-An in-depth review of the Breeze Airways Extra Legroom seat
+An in-depth review of the Breeze Airways Embraer 195 Extra Legroom seat

-This is still a very new airline at the time of this writing, and they are still promising to be rolling out new perks as time goes on.
+Anyway, this is still a very new airline at the time of this writing, and they are still promising to roll out new perks as time goes on.
 But for now, this is what it was like on my flight from Tampa to Oklahoma City.

 My arrival at the airport